-This post comes from Senior Strategist/Producer Jennifer, whose career has been forged around embracing and supporting community.
+This post comes from guest writer Jennifer Snyder, whose career has been forged around embracing and supporting community.

 Regardless of what type of business you have or the types of content you create, those who buy your products, sign up for your services, and read what you write are important.
 Here at Winning Edits, we see everyone who interacts with your business in any way as a valuable member of your community.